newcleo-dev-team/lbh15/README.rst

 The implementation strategy is fully object oriented, that guarantees both an easy package maintainability and customization (see :ref:`Advanced usage`).

-Go to :ref:`Documentation` to see full package documentation.
+Go to :ref:`API Guide` to see full code documentation.

 lbh15 is released under the GNU Lesser General Public License 3 (see :any:`License`).